mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // +required
   CapacityPool string

-  // Mixins defines a list of references to DeviceCapacityConsumptionMixins.
+  // Includes defines a list of references to DeviceCapacityConsumptionMixins.
   // The capacities listed in these will be included in among the
   // capacities that will be consumed by the device.
   //
   // Capacities listed directly will override any capacities coming
   // from mixins.
   //
+  // The maximum number of mixins that can be included is 8.
+  //
   // +optional
-  Mixins []DeviceCapacityConsumptionMixinRef
+  Includes []DeviceCapacityConsumptionMixinRef

-  // CapacityConsumption defines the capacity that will be consumed by
+  // Capacity defines the capacity that will be consumed by
   // the device.
   //
-  // Capacity listed here will override any capacities that
+  // Capacities listed here will override any capacities that
   // are also defined in any of the referenced mixins.
   //
+  // The maximum number of capacities is 32.
+  //
   // +optional
-  CapacityConsumption DeviceCapacity
+  Capacity map[QualifiedName]DeviceCapacity
 }
 ```